top of page

 Focusing on the facial lymph nodes and relaxing the facial muscles.

 Contouring the face to drain fluid and reduce water retention.
-Lymphatic Tools are gently used with Rose Hip serum to stimulate new cell growth, reduce scars and wrinkles.
+Lymphatic Tools can be gently used with Rose Hip serum to stimulate new cell growth, reduce scars and wrinkles.

-Red Light Therapy, Low Level Laser Therapy can be added for the ultimate skin renewal experience!
+Red Light Therapy can be added for the ultimate renewal experience.